revaturelabs/interviewquestions/Java/Numbers and Strings/String Methods.md

 - String are sequence of characters in java.
 - String is in `java.lang package`.
 - String is immutable and are stored inside the string constant pool.
-- If we try to alter the value of String variable, new String object is created and assigned to same reference variable
+- If we try to alter the value of String variable, new String object is created and assigned to same reference variable.
 </blockqoute>
 </details>